 - Impartiality.
 You get a fair assessment of the quality of the code.
 The metrics, data, and reports are relevant, honest, and unbiased.

 - All the skills you need under one roof.
-You can rely entirely on one provider to take care of all your QA needs.
+You can rely entirely on one provider to take care of your QA needs.
 This is more likely to happen with an independent, specialized QA firm than with a software development firm.

-Let’s talk more third-party testing benefits here:
+Let’s talk more test independence benefits here:

 Note: the information provided on this document can also appear in the ISTQB documentation.